SHAHCoinvip/shahcoin/contrib/tracing/README.md

 =================================================================

-This directory contains scripts showcasing User-space, Statically Defined Tracing (USDT) support for Shahcoin Core on Linux using.
-For more information on USDT support in Shahcoin Core see the [USDT documentation].
+This directory contains scripts showcasing User-space, Statically Defined Tracing (USDT) support for SHAHCOIN Core on Linux using.
+For more information on USDT support in SHAHCOIN Core see the [USDT documentation].

 [USDT documentation]: ../../doc/tracing.md